 Lioresal is generally given orally.
-When you first begin taking Lioresal, your doctor will start you on a very low dose, such as 5 mg every six to eight hours.
-You may be told to increase your dose by 5 mg per day until you begin feeling an improvement in spasticity symptoms.
+When you first begin taking Lioresal, your doctor will start you on a very low dose.
+You may be told to increase your dose slowly until you begin feeling an improvement in spasticity symptoms.
 Effective doses vary widely between people.

 If you decide to stop taking Lioresal, it is very important to gradually taper off your dosage before stopping completely.
 If you stop taking Lioresal suddenly without tapering off, you may suffer symptoms of withdrawal.
 Consult your doctor on how best to taper off your dosage.

 Those who do not respond to Lioresal or other muscle relaxants taken orally may be considered for an intrathecal pump, also known as intrathecal baclofen therapy, or ITB.
 This route has the benefit of requiring much smaller amounts of the drug in order to be effective, thereby minimizing side effects.
 However, placing the pump requires surgery.
 The pump consists of a titanium disk containing a battery, a reservoir and a computer chip, plus a silicone tub connecting the pump to the intrathecal space.
 Before performing the placement surgery, your doctor will test your reaction to intrathecal Lioresal by injecting a dose directly into your spine via lumbar puncture.
 Some people have no response to this administration route; if you do not, you are not a good candidate for the intrathecal pump.